Learn how to make a pillowcase for your bed with any fabric! It’s actually very easy. Great beginner project.

 Then put the right sides of the two fabric pieces together, line up the cuffs that you create in steps 2 and 3.
 The cuffs side is the opening side of the pillow.

-Pin the remaining three sides together with straight pins (be sure to keep the cuffed in open) and sew a straight line around the edges of the aiming three sides of the pillowcase.
+Pin the remaining three sides together with straight pins (be sure to keep the cuffed side open / unpinned) and sew a straight line around the edges of the remaining three sides of the pillowcase.

 5. Flip the pillowcase right side out and it’s ready to use.

 And that’s it!
-Now that you know how to make a standard pillowcase, I’m guessing you’ll be switching out your bedding as often as I do, right?!
+Now that you know how to make a standard pillowcase, I’m guessing you’ll be switching out your bedding as often as I do.
 It’s fun!

 How to Make a Standard Pillowcase